 Spanish Springs Presbyterian Church News

-- The Community Food Pantry at St. Paul’s Episcopal Church is requesting peanut butter and jelly for March.
+- The Community Food Pantry at St. Paul’s Episcopal Church is requesting spaghetti sauce and dried pasta for June.
 There is always a need for EVERYTHING, including personal hygiene items and diapers sizes 4 and 5.
 Drop off your donations at SSPC and one of our volunteers will deliver them to the food pantry.

 - Good Shepherd’s Clothes Closet.
 Clean underwear and socks are prized by those without.
 Travel-size toiletries including razors, deodorant, lip balm, toothbrushes and toothpaste are in short supply.
 Drop off your donations at church and an SSPC volunteer will take your donations to Good Shepherd’s.